Military aircraft insignia: Low-visibility insignia

 In the later stages of the World War I, the British Royal Flying Corps started using roundels without conspicuous white circles on night-flying aircraft, such as the Handley Page O/400.
-As early as 1942-43, and again in recent decades, "low-visibility" insignia have increasingly been used on camouflaged aircraft.
-These have subdued, low-contrast colours (often shades of grey or black) and frequently take the form of stenciled outlines.
+As early as 1942-43, and again in recent decades, 'low-visibility' insignia have increasingly been used on camouflaged aircraft.
+These have subdued, low-contrast colours (often shades of grey or black), and frequently take the form of stencilled outlines.
 Previously, low-visibility markings were used to increase ambiguity as to whose aircraft it was, and to avoid compromising the camouflage, all while still complying with international norms governing recognition markings.

-The World War II German Luftwaffe often used such "low-visibility" versions of their national Balkenkreuz insignia from the mid-war period through to V-E Day, omitting the central black "core" cross and only using the "flanks" of the cross instead, in either black or white versions, which was often done (as an outline only) to the vertical fin or rudder's swastika as well.
+The World War II German Luftwaffe often used such 'low-visibility' versions of their national Balkenkreuz insignia from the mid-war period through to V-E Day, omitting the central black 'core' cross, and only using the 'flanks' of the cross instead, in either black or white versions, which was often done (as an outline only) to the vertical fin or rudder's swastika as well.

 Fin flashes

 In addition to insignia displayed on military aircraft wings and fuselages, usually in the form of roundels, a fin flash may also be displayed on the fin or rudder.
-A fin flash often takes the form of vertical, horizontal or slanted stripes in the same colours as the main insignia, and may be referred to as "rudder stripes" if they appear on the rudder instead of the fin, as with the French Armée de l'Air.
-Alternatively, a national flag or a roundel may be used.
+A fin flash often takes the form of vertical, horizontal, or slanted stripes in the same colours as the main insignia, similar to a contemporary tactical recognition flash, and may be referred to as 'rudder stripes' if they appear on the rudder instead of the fin, as with the French Armée de l'Air.
+Alternatively, a national flag, a roundel or sometimes an emblem or coat of arms may be used.

+Gallery of insignia

-Current insignia of national air forces
+Current insignias of national air forces

-Images shown in the following sections are as they appear on the left side of the aircraft (i.e. with the left side of the fin flash leading).
+Images shown in the following sections are as they appear on the left side of the aircraft (i.e., with the left side of the fin flash leading).
 In cases where there are no asymmetrical details, such as coats of arms or text that cannot be reversed, the image may be reversed for the right side (such as with the Royal Air Force fin flash) to keep the same side forward, much as with a flag.
-When a national flag is used, the left side of the aircraft often displays the back side of the flag as it is normally flown.
-Exceptions include the German Third Reich's ostensibly "civilian" aircraft in the 1930s, which used the old black-white-red German flag on the right side of the fin and rudder and the Nazi Party flag on the left side.
+When a national flag is used, the left side of the aircraft often displays the reverse or back side of the flag as it is normally flown.
+Exceptions include the German Third Reich's ostensibly 'civilian' aircraft in the 1930s, which used the old black-white-red German flag on the right side of the fin and rudder, and the Nazi Party flag on the left side.

 For some countries, a low-visibility variant is also used to avoid compromising aircraft camouflage, and in some cases, to avoid producing a hot spot visible to infrared sensors, such as those used on air-to-air missiles.